ArthurKimGl19/eateryGenerator/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm test-coverage`

+Creates a coverage test coverage report.
+Viewable via the /coverage/lcov-report/index.html file.
+If you drag this file into a web browser, you will be able to see the test coverage report in your browser.
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`